How brands can connect with fans on Twitter during #Rio2016

 Our research revealed that two out of three surveyed agree that Twitter provides unique insider access to certain people that can’t be found on other platforms.
 In fact, 75% of those surveyed strongly associate Twitter as a platform that provides an expert point of view — compared with 62% to 66% on competing social platforms.
 Twitter also ranked higher as a platform that provides a unique perspective and is ranked the most timely of all platforms.

-As you plan your brand’s Olympic campaign on Twitter, pair these insights with creative that speaks to the emotional connection that people have with the Olympics.
-Think about joining the conversation in real time on Twitter starting on August 5 along with millions of people around the world.
+As you plan your brand’s Olympic campaign on Twitter, pair these insights with creatives that speak to the emotional connection that people have with the Olympics.
+Think about joining the conversation in real time on Twitter, starting on 5th August, along with millions of people around the world.